tamjazad/nasapic/README.md

 # nasapic

-web app that serves NASA's pic of the day
+This is a web app that use's NASA's APOD API to serve information about it.
+It was made using NodeJS, ExpressJS, and PugJS.
+To run it locally, clone this repo and then in the repo, type `DEBUG=nasapic:* npm start`.